Patchwork fever: a new world opens up to us!

 - ironing methods

-and above all a good dose of patience and precision because the seams do not forgive!
+and especially a good dose of patience and precision because seams don’t forgive!

 3. Projects